(Overweight, Obesity and Severe Obesity)

 As with any meal replacement program, there are concerns regarding the ability of participants to be able to re-adjust to eating healthy outside the program once completed.
 Additionally, insurance coverage varies depending on provider; therefore, individuals interested in the program should contact their provider to understand whether all or a portion of the program fees are covered.
 Individuals may consider it expensive if it is not covered by insurance.

 Note: None of the obesity medications discussed in this brochure should be taken while pregnant or attempting to become pregnant.
 One medication, Qsymia®, has specific FDA warning label information around the use of birth control due as to a birth defect risk.
 If you have any questions regarding these medications, please contact a healthcare provider.

 Although everyone is hopeful for a fast and easy way to lose weight, nothing has been shown to replace a prudent, calorie-controlled diet along with behavior modification and an increase in physical activity as a cornerstone for all obesity treatments.
 Other options, such as the use of weight-loss medications, can be considered if weight-loss levels out at a still unacceptable range or if medical problems are not adequately controlled.

 The next tool that can be used to achieve weight-loss and health improvement is medication.
-Pharmacotherapy may be offered to individuals affected by obesity who have failed to achieve weight-loss through diet and exercise alone.
+Medical Weight Management may be offered to individuals affected by obesity who have failed to achieve weight-loss through diet and exercise alone.

-Currently there are several drugs that are approved by the FDA for weight-loss:
+Currently there are several medications that are approved by the FDA for weight-loss:

 - phentermine products (Adipex-P® or Suprenza®)*